duylv27/java-handbook/README.md

 ---

 ### Keywords
-- **Volatile**: Make sure that, all threads are reading/writing to latest value in main memory (only suitable for simple operation, not for atomic operation, as example below).
+- **Volatile**: Make sure that, all threads are reading to latest value in main memory (only suitable for simple operation, not for atomic operation, as example below).
 It only ensures that when you view value, you will see latest value, but not ensure you update on latest value.
   ![img.png](media/img.png)